t-clark04/bayesian.gtheory/README.md

 this Bayesian G-Theory package!
 See his blog post at
 <https://svendemaeyer.netlify.app/posts/2021-04-generalizability/>.

-Note: The median is used as the measure of center for both the variance components and the reliability coefficients because these distributions are rarely normal (or even symmetric).
+**Note \#1**: The median is used as the measure of center for both the variance components and the reliability coefficients because these distributions are rarely normal (or even symmetric).
 The most appropriate measure of center for skewed distributions like these is the one which is most resistant to outliers, which is the median.

-Note: Column names passed into the function must follow C++ naming conventions (i.e. only letters, numbers, or underscores; no spaces or hyphens!).
+**Note \#2**: Column names passed into the function must follow C++ naming conventions (i.e. only letters, numbers, or underscores; no spaces or hyphens!).
 Furthermore, the number of threads used for within-chain parallelization is set to 2 by default and cannot be changed.
 In general, the number of `cores` multiplied by the number of `threads` should not exceed the number of logical CPU cores in your operating system.
 Adjust the `cores` parameter accordingly!
 To check how many logical cores your operating system has, run parallel::detectCores() in the console.